-The Driving Health Study is supported by Linfox Logistics Pty Ltd, the Transport Workers Union and the Centre for Work Health and Safety.
+The Driving Health Study is supported by Linfox Logistics Pty Ltd, the Transport Workers Union and the Centre for Work Health and Safety and a National Health and Medical Research Council (NHMRC) Partnership Project grant (GNT1169395).
 The authors gratefully acknowledge the expert input from Professor Shantha Rajaratnam of the Monash School of Psychological Sciences, and Ms Dianne Beck from Monash School of Public Health and Preventive Medicine for assistance with data management.